-In November 2017, the Big City crew painted this building exterior at Golden Road Brewing in Anaheim, Orange County, CA.
+In November 2017, the Big City crew painted environmental graphics on this building exterior at Golden Road Brewing in Anaheim, Orange County, CA.

 As always, the work starts with a plan, a design.
 The client had provided a fairly complete plan of eye-catching graphics that they wanted to cover pretty much all the exterior wall surfaces of their 250 ft x 150 ft (approx.) building.